dec0dOS/zero-ui/README.md

 The recommended method to install ZeroUI is by using Docker and Docker Compose.
 To install [Docker](https://docs.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install) on your system, please follow the installation guide from the [official Docker documentation](https://docs.docker.com/get-docker).

 For HTTPS setup you will need a domain name.
+You can get it for free on https://www.duckdns.org

 ### Installation